multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-api-functions.md

 `uris` is a list of links to the NFTs visual/audio representation, most of the time, these will be links to images, videos or songs.
 If empty, the framework will automatically add an "empty" URI.

+Alternatively, if you don't need all the arguments, you can use `esdt_nft_create_compact`, which only needs the token ID, the amount, and the attributes as arguments.

 ### `sell_nft(nft_id: &TokenIdentifier, nft_nonce: u64, nft_amount: &BigUint, buyer: &ManagedAddress, payment_token: &TokenIdentifier, payment_nonce: u64, payment_amount: &BigUint) -> BigUint`
 Sends the SFTs/NFTs to target address, while also automatically calculating and sending NFT royalties to the creator.
 Returns the amount left after deducting royalties.